Mohammed Kozbar: Recognition and Impact

 The significant progress made under Mohammed’s leadership was recognised when Finsbury Park Mosque received the prestigious Visible Quality Mark from Community Matters—a national award for excellence in community organisations.
 This marked the first time the award was given to a mosque, and only the third time to any faith organisation in the UK.

 He is widely regarded as a leading figure within British Muslim communities, both as a spiritual guide and as a civic leader.
 His approach is rooted in the principles of sincerity, accountability, inclusivity, and justice.

 Media and Public Engagement

 In addition to his community work, Mohammed is a regular media commentator and columnist in different media outlets, where he writes on topics ranging from Middle East politics to British Muslim affairs, Islamophobia, human rights, social justice and integration.
 His insights have appeared across print and broadcast media, and he is frequently invited to speak at national conferences, academic institutions, and government forums.

-Finsbury Park Mosque

-Kozbar is chairman of the Finsbury Park mosque.

 Comments on Hamas founder

-Kozbar visited the grave of Hamas founder Sheikh Ahmed Yassin, who he reportedly described as "the master of the martyrs of resistance, the mujahid [holy warrior] sheikh, the teacher".
+In 2010, Kozbar visited the grave of Hamas founder Sheikh Ahmed Yassin, whom he reportedly described as "the master of the martyrs of resistance, the mujahid [holy warrior] sheikh, the teacher".
+At this time, Hamas was not designated a terror group.
 He has also been pictured with Hamas leader Ismail Haniyeh.